These Keto Cheesy Chicken Poppers made with a cheese breading are perfect dunked into ketchup or piled on top of a salad.

 These Keto Cheesy Chicken Poppers are like perfect bite-sized nuggets of happiness that you can dunk in ketchup.
 They remind me a lot of a cheesy version of the happy meals that I ate as a kid minus the hot wheels toy or miniature beanie baby (side note – who had a massive collection of beanie babies growing up that you KNEW were going to be worth $$$ one day?).

 Just because these are reminiscent of my childhood doesn’t mean they are not perfectly suitable for an adult.
 This recipe really is for everybody, even the pickiest of eaters.
 What makes it so perfect for everyone?
 It’s the 3 C’s – Chicken-y, Cheesy, and Crunchy.

-In order to add a cheesy element to the poppers I blended coconut flour and Moon Cheese together.
-Moon Cheese has always been one of my favorite snacks, but this was the first time I didn’t just pop the crunchy little morsels straight into my mouth, and used them in a recipe.
+To add a cheesy element to the poppers I blended coconut flour and Moon Cheese together.
+Moon Cheese has always been one of my favorite snacks.
+This was the first time I didn’t just pop the crunchy little morsels straight into my mouth, and used them in a recipe.

 I totally felt like a Chopped contestant because I transformed one of the mystery ingredients, ha.
 Anyways, I’ve consumed my fair share of cheese (and cheese flavored) snack products in my day and these are hard to beat by any metric.

 About 7-8 years, and 80 lbs ago, it was not unusual for me to sit down with a box of Cheez-Its (not a single serving 100 calorie pack…the whole box) and down the entire thing while binging The Office on Netflix.
 I especially loved the hot and spicy ones, but not the heartburn that would ensue afterward.

 Just for comparison’s sake, I’ve listed the ingredients to a regular box of Cheez-Its below: